 When combined with other catalysts, such as diabetes, smoking, high cholesterol, heart disease or alcohol consumption, too much iron can be extremely dangerous.
 Excess iron affects numerous vital organs, such as the heart and liver, as well as the pancreas, thyroid, adrenals and organs that produce sex hormones.
-Men with excess iron can also suffer from impotence, a flagging libido, decreased muscle mass and body hair, lethargy and joint pain, among a host of other symptoms.
+Men with excess iron can also get impotence, a flagging libido, decreased muscle mass and body hair, lethargy and joint pain, among a host of other symptoms.

 Need for Iron

 Compared to adult women, men generally require less iron during the course of their lifetimes.
 Male and female infants between the ages of seven months to one year of age need 11 mg of iron each day, states the University of Maryland Medical Center, or UMMC.
 This amount decreases during childhood and increases again during adolescence, when males between the ages of 14 to 18 years require 11 mg of iron–the same amount needed during infancy.

 However, men 19 years of age and older need only 8 mg of iron each day, a modest amount compared to pregnant women, who require 27 mg of daily iron.
 The Office of Dietary Supplements advises getting your daily iron from the food you eat rather than supplements.

 Iron Supplement Cautions

 The good news is that the metabolism of most men only allows for the requisite amount of iron to be absorbed, despite copious consumption of red meat and other unhealthy habits, says the Iron Disorders Institute.
 Iron supplements may be appropriate for men with iron deficiency anemia or those who eat an iron-poor diet.
-However, regardless or age or gender, the UMMC advises that iron supplements be taken only on recommendation of a doctor due to potential complications associated with excess iron.
+However, regardless or age or gender, the UMMC advises that iron supplements be taken only on the recommendation of a doctor due to potential complications associated with excess iron.
 Always talk to your treating physician before taking iron supplements.